Comment on page

 Currently there is no functionality tied directly to Data Security Classification - the tagging is just for internal auditing purposes.
 Future security settings will be tied to Data Security Classifications, rather than simply done at a column level.

-- Public: This type of data is freely accessible to all employees and company personnel.
-It can be freely used, reused, and redistributed without repercussions.
+- Public: This type of data is accessible to all employees and company personnel.
+It can be used, reused, and redistributed without repercussions.
 An example might be job descriptions, press releases or links to articles.

 - Internal: This type of data is strictly accessible to internal company personnel or employees who are granted access.
 This might include internal-only memos, business performance, customer surveys or website analytics.